Today, in Boston Building Babble, I take you to the center of Boston, to the oldest public building in Boston. The Old State House.

 The photo above is gorgeous.
 I can’t believe I have never set foot inside the museum!

 The building is nestled in the middle of skyscrapers like a tiny gem.
 I love approaching this building within the city.
 The modern glass structures provide a beautiful backdrop for this little historic structure.
+You cannot enjoy the advantages of USDA loans in a big city, but still it has got its charm.

 I also love how Boston is laid out with all of its zig-zaggy one way streets (ok I don’t love it when sitting in traffic… or when I am late… or when I am trying to find parking…), because this tangle of infrastructure reminds us how the city was built and preserved.
 The city just evolved and grew around itself… the site of the Old State House is a perfect example of this.